 As of 2017, the filing fees for the expungement petition ($86) are refunded to the petitioner by the Clerk of Court when the petition is granted.
 It may take a couple of months to get this refund check.

 Once the Expungement Order is entered by the judge hearing the case, it is sent down to Richmond to be processed by the State Police.
 A certified copy of the Order of Expungement and the original fingerprint card are sent to the client.
 The State Police staff will physically remove the arrest in their criminal records and verify that all references to the case are removed by the Courts in their Court Case Information database.
 A final letter will be mailed by the State Police to the lawyer handling the case certifying that the expungement is completed.
 A copy of this letter is provided to the client when received.

 Where Can I Find Information About Expungements in My Particular Location?

 Please review the following excellent resources on Expungements in Fairfax County, Prince William County, and Loudoun County:

 If you have questions about the process of expungement, please contact Attorney Yeargan by calling directly or sending a message online.
 He will be happy to answer your inquiries and schedule a free consultation.
-Attorney Yeargan has successfully handled many expungements in a quick period of time.
-He can help you get the petition filed and processed in an expeditious manner so that your criminal record is protected for employment, security clearances, and immigration purposes.
+Attorney Yeargan has successfully handled many expungements in Loudoun County, Fairfax County, Arlington County, the City of Alexandria, Prince William County, and other locations throughout the state.
+He can answer any questions you have and start the process in a short period of time.
+The law office can help you get the petition filed and processed in an expeditious manner so that your criminal record is protected for employment, security clearances, and immigration purposes.